Petroleum Council Staff

 Her previous work experience includes department manager of the Departments of Internal Medicine and Neurosciences at the University of South Dakota Sanford School of Medicine, along with serving under former Governor Edward Schafer as a member of his support staff.

-Growing up in Scranton, ND, she is very family-oriented and enjoys spending time with her husband, five children, three grandchildren, and two dogs.
+A native of Scranton, ND, she is very family-oriented and enjoys spending time with her husband, five children, three grandchildren, and two dogs.